 12 Ways to Create a Low-Maintenance Portland Yard

-Portland’s signature roses are a good example of perennials that grow well in this climate.
+Portland’s signature roses are a good example of perennials that grow well in this climate, which makes them one of the best outdoor plants for Portland, Oregon.
 Once you plant a rose bush, such as the knockout rose pictured above, roses will adorn your landscape for years to come.

-There are many low-maintenance perennials that thrive in Portland besides roses, too, including catmint, hellebore, and yarrow.
+There are many low-maintenance perennials that thrive in Portland’s growing zone besides roses, too, including:

 Evergreens are another low-maintenance option for your garden and plant beds.
 Since evergreens retain their leaves all year, they won’t have you wasting your autumn weekends raking up their fallen leaves.